gkerherve/KherveFitting/Readme.md

 When using KherveFitting in academic or research contexts, appropriate citation is requested  to acknowledge the software's contribution to your work.

-To download .exe please go to https://sourceforge.net/projects/khervefitting/
+To download .exe,  go to https://sourceforge.net/projects/khervefitting/

-To download Mac install ...
-TBA ...
+No Mac installation available yet.

+For python source, make sure to use:  pip install -r requirements.txt

 ## Keyboard Shortcuts